asindrawancode/automation-ruby/README.md

 # automation-ruby
-This Repository are contains automation script using Ruby Language + Cucumber for Frontend Automation Test and Backend Automation Test, Postman Collections and GSheet contains Bug
+This Repository are contains automation script using Ruby Language + Cucumber for Frontend Automation Test and Backend Automation Test, and Postman Collections.

 How to run for Web Automation Part (Before running the automation make sure to install Ruby and Bundle):
 1. cd ruby-cucumber-saucedemo